Skip to content

 Q: I live outside of the area / state / country.
 Can I still serve as a mentor?

-A: Yes, the program welcomes mentors from across the globe to participate through online meetings with their mentees.
+A: Yes, the program welcomes mentors from across the globe.
+Your meetings with your mentee can take place online.

 Q: I have the desire and capacity to mentor more than one student.
 Can you accommodate that?

 A: Yes.
-When you register through the Husky Landing platform, you will be given an opportunity to request more than one mentee.
+The mentor application will give you the opportunity to request more than one mentee.
 This can be very helpful to the program, as student demand is high.

 Further questions from students or mentors